ucsb-cs24/w23/_lab/lab02.md

 Your Task:

 When working with large amounts of data, it is often useful to store it in a data structure such as a vector.
+In this case, you are required to parse the data into a vector of size 3, whose each element stores each column of the data as another vector.

 In ```dataManipulationFuncs.cpp``` there is a function with the declaration:
 ``` vector<vector<double>> parseData(const string pathToFile, size_t numCol); ```